fiseni/100DaysOfCSharp/README.md

 This repository is created to support that idea, and should offer a collection of resources, tutorials and project samples for each corresponding topic.
 We plan to divide the material into 100 lessons, one lesson per day.
 This will be a huge undertaking, and might take longer period to finish all the topics.
 But, once finalized, it will represent an ultimate C# guide for any developer.

+## Give a Star! :star:
 The intention is to create a project which will be maintained by the community itself, and any contribution is more than welcome.
-If you feel for collaborating in the project, please contact us, and we'll be happy to send you and invitation.
+If you feel for collaborating in the project, please contact us, and we'll be happy to send you an invitation.
+If you like the idea, please give it a star, so it can reach larger audience.
+Thank you!

 ## List of content